The Covid-19 pandemic is wreaking havoc on the global economy. And even the most optimistic scenarios aren’t looking great.

 For instance, the vast majority of brands were rapidly cutting their ad spend budgets in the midst of the coronavirus pandemic, which has resulted in a significant drop in the CPC price on Google and Facebook.

-Savvy marketers have been quick to jump on the opportunity, taking advantage of the cheaper leads and raking in huge profits while everyone else was taking losses.
+Savvy marketers have been quick to jump on the opportunity, taking advantage of the cheaper leads and raking in huge profits while everyone else was taking losses and selling their small businesses

 And while Facebook is now reporting signs of stability in ad spend, that doesn’t mean that everything’s back to normal either.